RECETOX/MSMetaEnhancer/paper/paper.md

 The supported metadata attributes are InChI, InChIKey, SMILES, IUPAC chemical name, chemical formula, and CAS number.
 The particular available conversions can be found in the documentation via https://msmetaenhancer.readthedocs.io/.

-The tool iterates over all steps until no new metadata is found.
+The tool processes the spectral library by iteratively executing all steps for each entry until no new metadata is found.
 This happens for each spectra record in the provided file.
 Since it takes some non-trivial time for the services to respond to a query, this task is suitable for the asynchronous approach, making the tool computationally efficient.

 ![Schematic overview of MSMetaEnhancer annotation workflow. \label{fig:scheme}](scheme.png)

-To improve the usability of the tool, a Galaxy [@galaxy] wrapper was created to provide a user-friendly interface and a simple way of results reproducibility.
-It is hosted on our Galaxy instance available at https://umsa.cerit-sc.cz/.
-Moreover, the tool is available from bioconda as a standalone package.
+To improve the usability of the tool, a Galaxy [@galaxy] wrapper was created to provide a user-friendly interface and a simple way of reproducible data processing and analysis.
+It is hosted on the Galaxy instance available at https://umsa.cerit-sc.cz/.
+Moreover, the tool is available from bioconda [@bioconda] as a standalone package.

 # Example workflow